oliwerhelsen/luminor/docs/server-adapters.md

 ## Stateless Application Requirements

-When using Swoole or FrankenPHP worker mode, your application must be stateless.
+When using FrankenPHP worker mode, your application must be stateless.
 This means:

 1. **No global state** - Avoid storing request-specific data in global variables
 2. **No static properties** - Static properties persist between requests